-Employment of historians is projected to grow 2 percent over the next ten years, slower than the average for all occupations.
+Employment of historians is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.

-Historians who are employed in settings outside of the federal government, such as historical societies and historical consulting firms, are expected to see some job growth.
-However, many of these organizations that employ historians depend on donations or public funding.
+Many organizations that employ historians, such as historical societies and historical consulting firms, depend on donations or public funding.
 Thus, employment growth over the next ten years will depend largely on the amount of funding available.

 Historians may face very strong competition for most jobs.
 Because of the popularity of history degree programs, applicants are expected to outnumber positions available.
 Those with a master's degree or Ph.D. should have the best job opportunities.

-Because historians have broad training and education in writing, analytical research, and critical thinking, they can apply their skills to many different occupations—for example, as writers and authors, editors, postsecondary teachers, high school teachers, or policy analysts.
+Because historians have broad training and education in writing, analytical research, and critical thinking, they can apply their skills to many different occupations.
+Thus, many people with history degrees do not compete for the limited number of historian positions.